drakkan/sftpgo/README.md

 Make sure [Git is installed](https://git-scm.com/downloads) on your machine and in your system's `PATH`.

 SFTPGo depends on [go-sqlite3](https://github.com/mattn/go-sqlite3) that is a CGO package and so it requires a `C` compiler at build time.
-On Linux and macOS a compiler is easy to install or already installed, on Windows you need to download [MinGW-w64](https://sourceforge.net/projects/mingw-w64/files/) and build SFTPGo from it's command prompt.
+On Linux and macOS a compiler is easy to install or already installed, on Windows you need to download [MinGW-w64](https://sourceforge.net/projects/mingw-w64/files/) and build SFTPGo from its command prompt.

 The compiler is a build time only dependency, it is not not required at runtime.